-In distant orbit around the bright, relatively stable star Sadalmelik in MPA space are the seven Rianth Bishop ring habitats of Burning Hunger.
+In distant orbit around the bright, relatively stable star Sadalmelik in MPA space are the five Bishop ring habitats of Burning Hunger.
 The animalheaded local AI overseer Karoo encourages and supports carnivorous rianth clades to inhabit the spacious reconstructed Africanbiome (in total five times the original size of the original continent).

 Rianth clades that are common include human-leopard, human/cheetah and human/tiger carnivores, who hunt and kill the baseline springbok, steenbok, impala and duiker that have been lazurogened and introduced.

 Also present on these ring-habitats are many fully sophont herbivores, including rianths, splices and provolves which are often very difficult to tell apart from non-sophont herbivores.
 Naturally the carnivorous rianths often kill, and eat sophont herbivores, most of which take advantage of backup technology and can be retrieved quite easily.
-The carnivorous rianths on Burning Hunger are forbidden to eat the brain of any of their prey animals, to make recovery more straightforward.
+The carnivorous rianths on Burning Hunger are forbidden to eat or damage the brain of any of their prey animals, to make recovery more straightforward.

 Homicideophiles (both killers and victims) come to the Burning Hunger habitats for recreational purposes.
 Since 9134 such thrill-seeking tourists have been able to adopt temporary rianth or animal bodies, but they reportedly find predation a wildly different experience from murder.
 Hunting parties have become a popular extreme contest in recent centuries, where visiting sophonts take the part of predator or prey.